 Understand how to design products and services that contribute to a circular economy, and how to change behavior to conserve biodiversity

 This is a hands-on, project-based course that consists of weekly readings, videos, and workshops.
-In the first week of the course, you will select an environmental challenge to explore.
+In the first week of the course, you will select an environmental challenge to research.
 In each workshop, you will apply the concepts you learned in the reading to propose solutions to the environmental challenge.

 The course features insights from Mark Tercek, CEO of The Nature Conservancy; Vien Truong, CEO of Green for All; and Michael Kobori, Vice President of Sustainability for Levi Strauss & Co.
 It also shares case studies from social entrepreneurs and conservation organizations around the world.